 Henley-on-Thames provides the setting for the famous television show – Midsomer Murders © Sharad Raval, Shutterstock

 We didn't have to wander far to our next Midsomer location.
 A little way down the Market Square is the Argyll pub, which featured along with the town hall in the episode Last Year’s Model.
-A plaque records that ‘Inspector Barnaby interviewed Pru Plunkett in the Argyll Henley on Thames.’
+A brass plaque inside the pub indentifies where ‘Inspector Barnaby interviewed Pru Plunkett in the Argyll Henley on Thames.’
 Close by is Gabriel Machin, a butcher’s shop since 1861.
 Its old-fashioned façade, unchanged for over 60 years, made it an ideal location for Anton Thorneycroft’s butcher’s in The Magician’s Nephew.
 Midsomer tourism provides a welcome boost in custom for businesses such as these.
 The series is broadcast all over the world and has a huge following of viewers who enjoy its unique blend of attractive Chilterns villages, countryside and gruesomely inventive murder methods.
 One of the Bradt team claimed – improbably, of course – never to have seen it, which is an achievement to rank alongside never having seen Star Wars.

 The Argyll pub featured in the episode Last Year's Model © Holly Parsons

 From Market Square we made our way into Duke Street, formerly known as Duck Street, where we stopped to look at Tudor House Antiques – another Midsomer setting.
 Sarah explained that it is not quite as old as it appears from the façade, but it certainly looks the part.
 Several of our party returned later to have a look inside at the eclectic stock of antiques and vintage items.